-For these reasons, it is common for real estate and oil and gas joint ventures to elect out.
+For these reasons, it is common for real estate and oil and gas joint ventures to elect out, when allowed.

 Failure to recognize a business arrangement as a partnership and failure to elect out can have negative tax consequences.
 For example, partners in an oil and gas joint venture must elect to deduct intangible drilling costs (IDC) at the partnership level-unless they elect out and make their elections at the partner level.
 If no partnership return is filed, and no election out occurred, the individual participants' elections to deduct IDC incurred by the joint venture may be invalid.
+In addition, penalties apply when partnership returns are not filed when required.